Tulainyo Lake: Wedding of the Waters

-In 1937, Tulainyo Lake played a major role in the opening and dedication of California State Route 190 from the town of Olancha to Death Valley, which officially linked the highest—Mount Whitney, via Whitney Portal—and lowest points in the contiguous United States.
+In 1937, Tulainyo Lake played a major role in the opening and dedication of California State Route 190 from the town of Olancha to Death Valley, which officially linked the highest point—Mount Whitney, via Whitney Portal—and lowest point in the contiguous United States.
 The elaborate ceremony—devised and organized by local boosters such as Fr.
 John J. Crowley—was called the Wedding of the Waters.
 It involved taking water from the country's highest lake (as Tulainyo was known then) to its lowest (the endorheic Badwater Basin sometimes contains an ephemeral saltwater lake) via a wide variety of transportation methods.

 To commence the ceremony, on October 29, 1937, a young Washoe Native American youth from Nevada named Jerry Emm cracked the ice on Tulainyo Lake and filled a gourd with water.
 He ran 17 mi with the gourd, down to Whitney Portal at 8374 ft, where a series of horseback riders recalling the heavily mythologized Pony Express brought it to the town of Lone Pine in Owens Valley, at the foot of the Sierra Nevada.
 That night, the water remained in a bank vault while some was served to Governor of California Frank Merriam at a celebratory dinner.
 The next day, the gourd of water was conveyed by a miner on donkey down Main Street, handed off to a covered wagon, again passed off to a twenty-mule team, and then to a stagecoach.
 Next, a narrow-gauge railway train took the gourd to Keeler.
 October 31 marked the gourd's final travel segments, from Keeler to the new highway's cutoff to Darwin in a 1938 Lincoln-Zephyr car, where the highway was officially opened.
 The ceremony featured descendants of the Donner Party and Death Valley '49ers, as well as Governor Merriam, and President Franklin D. Roosevelt via telex.

 The gourd was put on board a plane in Panamint Valley, and finally the water from Tulainyo Lake was dropped by T.R.
 Goodwin, first superintendent of Death Valley National Monument, into the ephemeral lake of Badwater Basin: the lowest point in North America.
 Signal fires were lit across the mountains from Dante's View to the summit of Mount Whitney, where a firefall lit by Norman Clyde culminated the ceremony.
 The sequence of transportation methods for the gourd was intended to recreate their use in California's history, from earliest and most 'primitive' to most recent.